chipforge/StdCellLib/README.md

 ### Generate Cell Descriptions

-Once Popcorn is installed, you might run
+Once Popcorn is installed, you might copy and adapt a TOML configuration file from ./Template/TOML directory into your project root directory and run

 ```
 make catalog